greg1997-dev/MyPortfolio/lottery.md

 # Can You Actually Beat the Lottery?
 A Data Science Experiment

-## Power Balls and their impact
+## How It Started: Power Balls and False Hope

-Many countries around the world have these Power Ball draws.
-You pick a certain amount of numbers from a pool and if you predicted all the numbers you win the jackpot.
-Easy.
-Nowadays people play masssively lottery draws with the hope of hitting the jackpot and retiring early.

-However, the odds are insanely low.
+Lottery games are everywhere.
+Pick some numbers from a pool, match them all, win the jackpot.
+Simple, right?
+Millions of people play every week hoping to retire early, despite odds that are absolutely brutal.

 "The lottery is rigged."
 "It's all random, you can't predict it."
+"Those numbers are cursed."

-I've heard these phrases my entire life in Mexico whenever any Power Ball contest comes up.
-One familiy member plays it constantly, and like clockwork, someone always says their numbers are "due" or that certain balls "never come up."
-But they keep playing.
-I remember my uncle would always keep his ticket on one of his coats side pocket.
+I've heard these phrases my entire life in Mexico whenever lottery draws come up.
+One family member plays religiously—like clockwork, someone always claims their numbers are "due" or that certain balls "never come up."
+But they keep playing anyway.
+I remember my uncle would always keep his ticket folded in his coat pocket, like a lucky charm that never worked.

-I play occasionaly through an app and I take a look at the results and sometimes see that there is one lucky person that gets the jackpot.
-I text my in-law that plays this as well saying: "is that you" and we always get the same answer: no.
+I play occasionally through an app, mostly out of curiosity.
+Every so often I see that someone actually hit the jackpot, and I immediately text my father-in-law who plays too: "Is that you?"

+The answer is always: "No."

-But how people get these combinations?
-Is there any patter to it?
-Are there some numvers that are consistently more likely to come up?
+But it got me thinking: **How do people actually hit these combinations?
+Is there any pattern?
+Are some numbers consistently more likely to come up?**

+Then a Netflix series dropped called *"Melate que sí"* about a massive fraud in the 2012 Melate draw in Mexico.
+Watching it made me wonder: even without fraud, could there be detectable biases in how balls are drawn?

-So I decided to find out.
+So I decided to find out with data.

-This project started as a challenge to understand deeper about what can we really get out of observations.
-Also, a Netflix series premiered called "Melate que si" that talked about a fraud that was made on 2012 with the Melate draw.
-I thought: let's put some actual statistics to the test.
-If the lottery is perfectly random, no model should beat a uniform guess.
-If there's even the slightest mechanical bias: worn balls, systematic replacement patterns, temperature effects, maybe we can detect it.
+The setup was simple: If the lottery is perfectly random, no statistical model should beat a uniform guess.
+But if there's even the slightest mechanical bias—worn balls, replacement schedules, temperature effects on the tumbler—maybe we could detect it in the historical data.

-Spoiler alert: I found some interesting things.
+**Spoiler alert: I found some interesting things.**

 ## Just How Bad Are Your Odds?